A classical community of friends humbly receiving truth, goodness, and beauty from the Great Tradition.

 The Curriculum

 Built upon our fundamental beliefs about God and how he has made the world, we believe that a proper curriculum worthy of elementary students made in the image of God is a full, embodied education in prayer; in singing hymns, psalms, and folk songs; in the recitation of Scripture and poetry; in the reading of Scripture, poetry, fables, moral tales, fairy tales, myths, legends, history, literature, and biographies; in the experience of latin, handicrafts, artist study, composer study, nature study, and naked-eye stargazing; and in the practice of calligraphy, manners, and dancing.
 For this year we will cover from this list what is doable in one day a week; you can view a sample agenda below.
 Families in Kalos Classical will also have access to a full elementary curriculum called The Children’s Tradition, that will integrate with what is happening at our weekly co-op.
-The use of that curriculum during the rest of the week is not mandatory at this time, but we hope that it will serve the families who desire to follow the course it charts.
+The use of that curriculum during the rest of the week is not mandatory, but families using TCT are given preference in admissions.

 The Plan